 Please note that this portfolio might use leveraged ETF and single stocks.
 Should these not be allowed in your retirement account please see our 401k and IRS compatible Conservative, Moderate, and Aggressive Risk Portfolios.
 Contact us for special requirements.

 'Compound annual growth rate (CAGR) is a business and investing specific term for the geometric progression ratio that provides a constant rate of return over the time period.
 CAGR is not an accounting term, but it is often used to describe some element of the business, for example revenue, units delivered, registered users, etc. CAGR dampens the effect of volatility of periodic returns that can render arithmetic means irrelevant.
-It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'Which means for our asset as example:
+It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry.'Applying this definition to our asset in some examples:

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
-For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'Which means for our asset as example:
+For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'Applying this definition to our asset in some examples:

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
-The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'Applying this definition to our asset in some examples:
+The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'Using this definition on our asset we see for example:

 'The Ulcer Index is a technical indicator that measures downside risk, in terms of both the depth and duration of price declines.
 The index increases in value as the price moves farther away from a recent high and falls as the price rises to new highs.
 The indicator is usually calculated over a 14-day period, with the Ulcer Index showing the percentage drawdown a trader can expect from the high over that period.
-The greater the value of the Ulcer Index, the longer it takes for a stock to get back to the former high.'Which means for our asset as example:
+The greater the value of the Ulcer Index, the longer it takes for a stock to get back to the former high.'Applying this definition to our asset in some examples:

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
-The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'Using this definition on our asset we see for example:
+The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'Applying this definition to our asset in some examples:

-'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
+'The Average Drawdown Duration is an extension of the Maximum Drawdown.
+However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Applying this definition to our asset in some examples: